nknorg/nkn/README.md

 general, you need to log in to the admin interface of your router (typically in a web browser), then navigate to the port forwarding section, and create several mappings, one for each port.
-One of the easiest way to find out how to setup port forwarding on your router is to search something like "how to setup port forwarding" + your router model or name.
+One of the easiest way to find out how to setup port forwarding on your router is to search "how to setup port forwarding" + your router model or name online.

 ## Contributing